 The due diligence assessment proforma form seems to have been completed by Options using the information from the unregulated introducer profile which was signed in September 2012.
-As mentioned above, all that information had been provided after Mr T's application in February 2012.
-It is my view that this analysis should have been carried out in 2011 before agreeing to accept any business from CV4L, and certainly before accepting Mr T's SIPP application and investment instructions in early 2012.
+As mentioned above, all that information had been provided before Mr J's application and could and should have been analysed by Options by the time of his application in December 2012.

+It is also my view that essentially this same analysis should have been carried out in 2011 before agreeing to accept any business from CV4L.